simplesimon872/Tessera/README.md

 9. Bot posts the full score breakdown to Arena (unsealed)
 10. At epoch boundary (Sunday midnight UTC), cron job seals the snapshot onchain
 11. TX hash is stored in Supabase and can be verified on Snowtrace
+12. Profile is visible at `tessera-8x7.pages.dev/@handle`
-12. User can inspect any other registered user with `@bannerusmaximus inspect @handle`
+13. User can inspect any other registered user with `@bannerusmaximus inspect @handle`

 ---